 Whether you want to learn how to clean a K&N Air Filter or one from a different brand, these are helpful tips to keep in mind.
 Remember that each car’s set-up may vary, especially if you have done modifications to your engine.

 - Open your hood and remove your current air filter from its housing on the top of your engine.
 The housing will look like a rectangular or round box, depending on your filter’s shape.

 - For a dry filter, use the hose attachment of a vacuum to absorb the dust and dirt that has collected.
 Do a quick vacuum of the filter housing as well.
 Skip to step #7.

 - For an aftermarket oiled filter, such as a K&N Air Filter or AEM Filter, spray the filter with a cleanser from a recharging or cleaning kit.
 Allow it to soak for 10 minutes (don’t allow the cleanser to dry on the filter).
 Suggested cleaning supplies include the K&N Filter Recharger Kit or the AEM Air Filter Cleaning Kit — both include either an aerosol can or squeeze bottle.

 - Rinse the cleaning solution off with low-pressure water.
 Move the filter up and down in the water stream to loosen and remove all debris.

 - Gently shake off any excess water and allow the air filter to dry naturally.
 Wait until the air filter is completely dry to apply oil.

 - Using the filter oil from your cleaning kit (this is different from the cleanser in your kit), apply the oil all over the filter.
 Wipe up any extra oil and let it sit to absorb.

-- Return your air filter to its housing, making sure to secure all locks or clamps.
+- Return your air filter to its housing and secure all locks or clamps.

 Choosing the Best Air Filter